 f) Per e, but fancily incorporate weight and mass throughout (per GULLIVER for 3e), not just in special cases.

 Going as far as f is nifty in that it handles everything with no special considerations – but the extra detail is rarely called for!
 Me, these days I’m all about c, and think most players will be happy with b.

 But while 4e BS19 sticks to complexity level b, GURPSologists will note that level d was first a GURPS invention, applied in 3e for fat, high density, or high gravity.
-Level e also appeared first in GURPS, though in a very small way, as an effect of low gravity.
+Level e also appeared first in GURPS, though in a very small way, in the form of some simple effects of low gravity.